SachethanPilli/Event-Management-System/README.md

 ### **Overview**

 The **Event Management System** is a web-based application designed to automate and streamline the management of university events.
 The system facilitates event creation, registration, venue booking, expense tracking, and real-time updates, offering a centralized platform for **Admins**, **Organizers**, and **Students** to efficiently manage campus events.
+**Note** : we have taken Mahindra University into consideration for building this website.
 ---

 ### **Features**: